OMGBiscuits/whitepaper-philosophy/slides/index.md

 Note:
+Welcome.
+Not a technical look, but a look at some of the language used, our assumptions about that language We’ll examine how a few ordinary words, cash, peer, trust, proof, timestamp, are redefined so new behaviour becomes possible.

+Meanings of words I want to explore.
 What is a WP? a structured document that explains a problem and a solution.
-This isn’t a paper about computers; it’s a paper about words we already use, and how changing their meanings changes what we can do together.
-Meanings of words I want to explore.

 ---

 > "I had to write all the code before I could convince myself that I could solve every problem, then I wrote the paper."